China Polata: 2022

 In Round 4 of the delayed 2021 NRL Women's season, Polata made her NRLW debut for the Broncos on the wing against the Gold Coast Titans.
 Following the NRLW season, she played for Souths Logan in the QRL Women's Premiership.

 In June, she made her international debut for Tonga, starting at and scoring a try in their 50–12 loss to New Zealand.
 In November, Polata moved to Townsville, in hopes of gaining a contract with the newly established North Queensland Cowboys NRLW team.

 2023

 Polata began the 2023 season playing for the Mackay Cutters in the QRL Women's Premiership.

 On 10 May, Polata signed with the North Queensland Cowboys.
 On 23 June, she made her State of Origin debut for Queensland, starting on the in Game II of the 2023 State of Origin series.

 In Round 1 of the 2023 NRL Women's season, she made her debut for the Cowboys, starting on the in a 16–6 loss to the Gold Coast Titans.
 In Round 2, she was named to start on the wing but played at in a 31–20 win over the Newcastle Knights.
-In Round 4, he scored her first NRLW try in a 16–12 win over the Wests Tigers.
+In Round 4, she scored her first NRLW try in a 16–12 win over the Wests Tigers.